maxmay94/wordle2/README.md

 # WORDLE 2

 A remake of the hit game Wordle, originally created by Josh Wardle, recently acquired by the New York Times.
+I have added a few new features of my own though.

 ## Getting Started 🏁